crxdelv/crespot/README.md

 - [`ChapterSnippet`](https://github.com/creuserr/crespot/tree/main/docs/snippet/chapter.md)

 ### Contributions
-This repository is tagged with `good-first-issue`.
+This repository welcomes contributions from new developers.
 However, we should keep our contribution clean.

 For information about how to properly contribute to this repository, please refer to [CONTRIBUTING.md](https://github.com/creuserr/crespot/tree/main/CONTRIBUTING.md).